pourmand1376/hugopapermod_english/content/posts/2024/Install-GPU-Driver-Ubuntu/index.md

 If successful, you should see something like this when running `nvidia-smi`:
 ![](nvidia-smi.png)
 ## Blacklist Nouveau (when using VMWare ESXI)
 Sometimes, you may be working on a virtual machine that is hosted on VMware ESXi.
-ESXi is a bare-metal hypervisor developed by VMware for deploying and serving virtual machines.
 In that case, you may get errors like this after using `nvidia-smi`:
 ```
 no-devices-were-found
 ```